oh-security/security-decision-engine/README.md

 ## Summary (One Sentence)

 **This system does not execute or automate security actions.
-It only determines whether an action may be required.**
+It only determines whether a finding should be surfaced.**